Franklin Park (Boston): Zoo

 Franklin Park Zoo is located within the park grounds.
-Founded in 1912, the 72 acre zoo has such exotic animals as lions, tigers, pygmy hippos, Masai giraffes, budgerigars, Amur leopards, western lowland gorillas, and Grevy's zebra.
+Founded in 1912, the 72 acre zoo has such exotic animals as lions, tigers, pygmy hippos, Masai giraffes, budgerigars, Amur leopards, western lowland gorillas, and Grévy's zebra.
 One of its most popular exhibit attractions, the Tropical Forest (formerly called the African Tropical Forest), opened in September 1989.
 The zoo is the second largest zoo in New England, after the Southwick's Zoo in Mendon.

 Long Crouch Woods

 The Long Crouch Woods, the location of the historic "Bear Dens", is also located within the park.
 Once the focus of the zoo, the Bear Dens were designed and built in 1912, and were planned to have a small collection of domestic animals.
 The original grounds featured a grand staircase leading to a large courtyard, framed by several large iron bear cages.
 One of these cages featured a detailed stone sculpture of bears and the crest of the City of Boston.
 Plans of expanding the Long Crouch Woods section of the zoo never came to fruition.
 As the grounds deteriorated, and as the Parks Department neglected many of the landscape's most basic management needs, the Bear Dens became too expensive to maintain.
 The exhibit area was officially closed in 1954.
 It was later lopped off of the zoo property permanently in 1958, when the Metropolitan District Commission took over management of the zoo.

 Efforts have been made since 1980 to make Long Crouch Woods into a nature preserve with a snack bar and theatre facility; however, plans have continued to stall.
 After neighbor complaints it was not well maintained or cleaned by the city, the Franklin Park Coalition cleared the trash out of the area in 2002, and in 2007 was awarded a grant of $36,000 for materials and professional landscaping work to restore paths in the Long Crouch Woods area of Franklin Park.
 The project was completed with labor from summer youth crews comprising at-risk teens from the surrounding area.